Faculty and Courses

 About the Professor

 Nicola Sayers is an academic and writer.
 Her research interests include contemporary literature and culture, life-writing, memory, nostalgia and utopia.
-Her book, The Promise of Nostalgia: Reminiscence, Longing and Hope in Contemporary American Culture (Routledge, 2020) explores nostalgia as a prominent affect in contemporary American cultural production.
+Her book, The Promise of Nostalgia: Reminiscence, Longing and Hope in Contemporary American Culture (Routledge, 2020) explores nostalgia in contemporary American cultural production.
 Alongside her academic work, she has published cultural and arts criticism, and personal essays, in various publications.
-She is currently a regular columnist for www.3quarksdaily.com and is working on her first novel.
+She is currently working on her first novel.

 Technology & Society